 What we need to watch out for is ‘hidden sugar’ that is the sometimes large amount of sugar added to the food we eat.
 For example, flavoured water contains 27.5g of sugar per 500ml.
 A well-known brand of 0% fat vanilla yoghurt contains 20.9g of sugar per 150g pot.
 Canned tomato soup, 14.9g per 300g portion and even sliced white bread contains sugar, 1.4g in one medium-sized slice.
 By way of comparison a can of coca cola contains 9 teaspoonfuls (35g) of sugar.
 If you make it a point to read the ingredients on the label of a product before you buy it, keep in mind that added sugar has many names, including but possibly not limited to:

 These hidden sugars make it quite a task to avoid ingesting sugar laden foods.

 So have we finally identified the real bad guy of the Western diet?
 History will answer this question but what we already know is that the triggers of cancer are not known.
 Scientists are continually trying to identify possible causes or contributions to the development of cancer but so far, no one trigger or triggers have been identified.

 With this in mind and out of concern for the tremendous financial cost on cancer patients and their families, AIG Direct has come up with a Cancer Cover policy that will give you peace of mind with a cash benefit of €32,000 with Standard cover, or up to €64,000 with Platinum Plus cover in case of a cancer diagnosis.
-Click here for more information.
+Click here for more information and get a quote.

 The article was written by the MedOnline Medical Team.
 MedOnline is an interactive web/mobile clinic.
 The views expressed in this article are those of MedOnline and do not necessarily reflect the views of AIG Europe Limited.